The History of Rome (Mommsen): Roman parties

 These rival political groups, Prof. Taylor states, were quite amorphous, as Mommsen well knew.
-In fact when Mommsen wrote his Romische Geschichte (1854–1856) political parties in Europe and America were also generally amorphous, being comparatively unorganized and unfocused, absent member allegiance and often lacking programs.
+In fact when Mommsen wrote his Römische Geschichte (1854–1856) political parties in Europe and America were also generally amorphous, being comparatively unorganized and unfocused, absent member allegiance and often lacking programs.
 Yet in the 20th century modern parties grew better organized with enduring policies, so that their comparison with ancient Rome has become more and more tenuous.
 She describes Mommsen:

 "Theodor Mommsen... presented party politics of the late [Roman] republic in terms of the strife of his own day between liberalism and the reaction that won the battle in 1848.
 Mommsen identified the Roman optimates with the hated Prussian Junkers and aligned himself with Caesar against them.
 But he fully recognized the lack of principle or program among the populares.
 He well understood the amorphous character of the Roman 'parties'.
 The parties that he knew in Prussia and in other German states were almost equally amorphous."

 As Prof. Taylor continues, since Mommsen's wrote modern party 'tickets' and party 'lines' have grown more disciplined, and "the meaning of party had undergone a radical change.
 Thus the terms 'optimate' and 'popular' party are misleading to the modern reader. [¶] Lately there has been protest against the attribution of parties to Rome.
 The protest has gone too far."
 That is, the above-stated divisions were strong and constellated politics during the last century of the Roman Republic.